Te-Maramataka/MackHakc-Jalja/README.md

 1. Open up the app through your phone
 2. Click on ar / gallery to view them
 3. Input year (isn't implement yet)
-4. Code can be test through using either algorithm.cs or matarikicalculator.py
+4. Code can be test through using either algorithm.cs or matarikicalculator.py both using different algorithm as there is many way you can solve the problem